adeperio/base/README.md

 > YOU MUST RUN YOUR APP OVER SSL.

 This is to ensure that protected assets stay protected while in transit.
 The relevant SSL checks and verifications also need to be in place in order to adhere to the OAuth2 spec.
 The RFC is a pretty hefty, but detailed resource if you want to go in depth into the requirements for the correct implementation of OAuth2 - https://tools.ietf.org/html/rfc6749

+## Acknowledgements

+Forked from some great work at https://github.com/kriasoft/react-starter-kit.